whimsicalraps/Silhouette/README.md

 Silhouette will appear as a removable disk drive on your computer.
 It will be called "RPI-RP2" on windows.

+If you don't see a disk drive appear, try pressing the button sequence again, adding a longer pause between releasing the first button and then the second button.

 ### Upload the firmware

 * Drag-and-drop the the firmware file (eg. `Silhouette_v111.uf2`) onto the removable disk drive that appeared.